-The primary focus of the tests was to determine the maximum number of desktops which can be deployed on a two PS-M4110XS blade storage array in this environment while using PVS.
+The primary focus of the tests was to determine the maximum number of desktops which can be deployed on a single PS4210XS hybrid storage array in this environment while using PVS.

-VDI configurations involve many components at different layers, like application layer, hypervisor, server, network, and storage.
+VDI configurations involve many components at different layers, like the application layer, hypervisor, server, network, and storage.
 As a result, multiple metrics need to be captured at different layers to ensure that the environment is healthy and performing optimally and appropriately for all users.